Salado: The Drinking Water Crisis in Uruguay | Translation

 [Bruno]: That is, in the study of different types of water, where it is found, and how it interacts with its surroundings.
 In his case, he analyzes freshwater.

-[Luis]: In the laboratory and throughout the faculty, we’ve had very significantbig problems, and we’ve had to be buying continuously buy water, andas have all Uruguayan citizens., nNot all citizens:, Montevideo citizens, have had to buy water.
+[Luis]: In the laboratory and throughout the faculty, we’ve had very big problems, and we’ve had to continuously buy water, as have all Uruguayan citizens.
+Not all citizens: Montevideo citizens have had to buy water.
 Because the state-owned company couldn’t supply potable water, and we had to go buy potable water.
 This, for us, is also a completely novel and very particular phenomenon.

-[Bruno]: Here, it’s necessary to talk about how water supply works in Uruguay.
-State Sanitation Works, OSE, was created in 1952 as a state-owned company to handle water supply and sanitation throughout the country for social, not economic, purposes.
+[Bruno]: State Sanitation Works, OSE, was created in 1952 as a state-owned company to handle water supply and sanitation throughout the country for social, not economic, purposes.
 Water in Uruguay is 100% managed by the state.
 The same goes for electricity and telephone lines through other agencies.

 [Luis Aubriot]: For example, in my house, water is very important because my partner is a kidney transplant recipient and needs to consume three liters of good-quality water per day.
 So, for us, having good-quality water for consumption is a very significant problem.

 [Nausícaa]: Luis’s partner is among the people who received the official recommendation from the authorities not to drink tap water.
-The Minister of Public Health, Karina Rando, said this in May, at the beginning of the crisis:.
+The Minister of Public Health, Karina Rando, said this in May, at the beginning of the crisis:

 [Karina Rando]: Faced with this situation, the following recommendations will be made to the population, which we have divided into three stratified groups according to risk…